 Note: While we receive compensation for our participation as a FICO brand ambassador, opinions are that of Clever Girl Finance.

 Before you go and apply for credit, it’s important to understand where your credit stands.

-Knowing where your credit stands is helpful because one of the important things lenders will look at to determine whether to offer you a loan is the strength of your credit.
+Knowing your FICO scores is helpful because it's how lenders will determine whether to offer you a loan.

 How lenders evaluate your creditworthiness

-When you apply for financing, lenders use your credit reports and your FICO® Scores, that is based on the data in your credit reports, to determine your creditworthiness.
+When you apply for financing, lenders use your credit reports and your FICO® scores—which are based on the data in your credit reports—to determine your creditworthiness.

 While your credit reports contain information collected on your track record of handling debt, your FICO® scores summarize how likely you are to repay a new debt obligation.

-It’s also important to know that while FICO® Scores are used by 90% of the top lenders, lenders use different versions of FICO® Scores depending on the type of financing you plan to secure (a mortgage versus an auto loan, for example).
-The FICO Score 8 is still the most widely used version, while FICO Score 9 is gaining traction and includes a more nuanced treatment of medical collection accounts.
+It’s also important to know that while FICO® scores are used by 90% of the top lenders, lenders use different versions of FICO® scores depending on the type of financing you plan to secure (a mortgage versus an auto loan, for example).
+The FICO score 8 is still the most widely used version.
+But FICO score 9 is gaining traction and includes a more nuanced treatment of medical collection accounts.

-How your credit score is used in lending decisions
+How your FICO scores are used in lending decisions

-Here are some of the most common scenarios where you will want to know not just your credit score, but the FICO® Score.
+Here are some of the most common scenarios where you will want to know not just your credit score, but your FICO® Scores as well.

 1. Opening a credit card

-Whether you are applying for a credit card to take advantage of a beneficial rewards program for spending you’ve already budgeted or to start building a positive credit history, many credit card issuers evaluate how much of a credit limit to extend and the annual interest rate to charge, or whether a secured card will be required, by using the bank card version FICO® Score, in addition to the FICO® Score 8.
+You might apply for a credit card to take advantage of a beneficial rewards program or to start building a positive credit history.
+Many credit card issuers evaluate how much of a credit limit to extend based on your FICO Scores.

 2. Financing a car